nextlevel-org/optipix-backend-docs/README.md

    - Set the following variables:
      - `baseUrl`: The base URL of your API (e.g., `http://localhost:3000`)
      - `apiKey`: Your API key for authentication

+### Using the API

+1. Authentication:
+   - Use the `/login` endpoint to authenticate
+   - The API uses API Key authentication (X-Api-Key header)

+2. Making Requests:
+   - All endpoints are documented in the respective YAML files
+   - Request/response schemas are defined in the `schemas` directories
+   - Common responses (400, 401, 403, 404) are standardized

 ## Development